cupcakes04/risk_troop_left_calculator/README.md

 it might be a bit slow but pls just click 'submit' once, **dont worry if it says not responding**, especially at higher numbers like 600 v 222, its just running pretty slow (depending on your CPU)

+also, i want an outlet to complain why i lose 8 on a 5, apparently its a 10% chance, fk u TR

 ## exe file
 https://1drv.ms/f/s!Ah1D4WHSiXWBle4-KxzNrgJdhqTOJA?e=ZZhR3W